geunhokye/CA_drought/README.md

 [data](https://github.com/kcucchi/CA_drought/tree/master/data) is the parent tree to lead to all of the below data.
 All available variables and associated attributes are summarized in [data_codebook.docx](https://github.com/kcucchi/CA_drought/tree/master/data/data_codebook.docx).

+Below is a brief description of the organization of subfolders in [data](https://github.com/kcucchi/CA_drought/tree/master/data).

 ### raw_data

 folder [raw_data](https://github.com/kcucchi/CA_drought/tree/master/data/raw_data) corresponds to data directly downloaded from sources (often csv files).